 If you are losing your leisure, look out! –It may be you are losing your soul Virginia Woolf In modern society, work has come to dominate almost all aspects of our lives.
 One’s identity becomes subsumed by their job title.
 Days become filled with endless tasks and checklists.
-Ever increasing productivity seems to be our … More Rethinking Leisure in the Age of Total Work
+Ever increasing productivity seems to be our guiding principle.
+In a highly competitive global economy, efficiency trumps … Continue reading Rethinking Leisure in the Age of Total Work

 As an empath, I believe in second chances.
 Life can be difficult at times and can cause people to act out of character.
 No one is perfect.
 I always try to find the good in people.
 This is why I believe in second and even third chances.
-Encouraging someone to pursue growth and even helping … More Getting Away With Murder
+Encouraging someone to pursue growth and even helping them along the way is a privilege.
+However, there is … Continue reading Getting Away With Murder

 Happy November to my fellow bloggers and blog-lovers.
 I have always been a free spirit and lately I’ve been thinking about what’s next.
 So here’s my question for you all.
 If you could live anywhere in the world, where would it be?
 I’m interested to see where our readers would choose.
 I, for one, would live wherever the wind takes me.
 Wherever my next opportunity … Continue reading Question of the Day No. 544

 It’s a rainy Monday evening here in Salt Lake City—a perfect occasion to sit on my living room floor and write.
 Here’s what my mind has been mulling over: A person’s love language is how they feel and receive love.
-When someone tells me they read my latest poem or article that I posted, I … More Love Languages: A Question for my fellow writers
+When someone tells me they read my latest poem or article that I posted, I feel so loved and seen.
+I am honored someone took … Continue reading Love Languages: A Question for my fellow writers

 Some of the most popular romance stories feature one-sided love.
 In The Great Gatsby, Gatsby hopelessly awaits Daisy to return to him.
 The Roman mythological epoch of Echo and Narcissus told one of the first stories of unrequited love.
-In The Notebook, Noah chases Allie for years, even through an engagement, until she comes back … More Lopsided Love: The Good, the Bad, and the Ugly.
+In The Notebook, Noah chases Allie for years, even through an engagement, until she comes back to him.
+In The Little Mermaid, Ariel falls in love … Continue reading Lopsided Love: The Good, the Bad, and the Ugly.

 Happy Sunday, folks, or Monday already depending on where and when you’re reading this.
 I know a lot of us in this community are also writers, so I thought I’d share a quote that resonated with me this week: “We may think that the book we will write will be bad.
-Even worse will be … More Should you force yourself to write?
+Even worse will be the one we put off writing.
+At least the book … Continue reading Should you force yourself to write?
 A discussion.

 By E.L.
 Jayne Why do we wait to ask the tough questions until someone is on their deathbed, until it’s the last time we’ll see someone, or before we go our separate ways?
 Continue reading Why don’t we ask the tough questions?

 Inside this chest pounds a heart so steady.
 Inside this head lives a brain so alive.
 And somewhere in between rests a spirit so gentle, even the tiniest of scratches leaves a scar. . . .
 How would you describe your spirit, Dear Reader?
 What inspires you?
 What shakes you to your core?
-(Such easy … More SnapDragon Speaks: On The Gentle Spirit.
+(Such easy questions to answer, I know!) 🙈 We’re in this thing … Continue reading SnapDragon Speaks: On The Gentle Spirit.

 A Messy Reflection from Yours Truly. . . .
 Greetings from my warm, bird-chirping corner of the globe, Dear Reader.
 I’m in my bare feet, I have a tall iced coffee within reach, and approximately half an hour or so of solitude.
 Here I am.
 And, simply put, I’m a mess.
 Top-knot hairdo.
-Disheveled clothes. … More SnapDragon Speaks: On Wrinkles & Dish Soap.
+Disheveled clothes.
+Toenails that could use a precise and careful trimming.
+Our … Continue reading SnapDragon Speaks: On Wrinkles & Dish Soap.

 I fondly remember the days of grammar-school playgrounds; of brown-bagged lunches; of field trips to museums, caverns, and coal mines.
 I remember the sense of belonging within those classroom walls.
 There was a constance amongst us kids: a comradery that strengthened with each lesson, each game, each talent show.
-The questions we asked were not … More SnapDragon Speaks: On The Same Side.
+The questions we asked were not stupid, but welcomed.
+We were family.
+And as the decades … Continue reading SnapDragon Speaks: On The Same Side.

 “If you ask a thousand people if they want to be rich, every one except the poet and the mystic will say yes.” -BR If someone asked you if you wanted to be rich, with all the conveniences and consequences considered, would you say yes or no? . .
-As a self-proclaimed poet, I’d also … More Question of the Day – No. 512
+As a self-proclaimed poet, I’d also say no. . .
+E.L.
+Jayne’s poetry blog can be … Continue reading Question of the Day – No. 512

 By E. L. Jayne One mellow evening, a seemingly miniscule reverie came along that managed to consume my mind.
 I couldn’t stop contemplating one question: What have I given 100% of everything I had to?
 Truly, 100%?
 Continue reading To give, or to not give, 100% of yourself?

 We all honor our own innate ideals of happiness.
 Our conception of “the good life.”
 Composing and recomposing our lives around this archetype of euphoria.
 But that’s the thing.
 Continue reading Different Definitions of Happiness: A reflection.

 Greetings, Dear Reader!
 The SnapDragon Family is currently on the road, seeing some sights during this all-too-depressing season of lockdown during winter in Pennsylvania. (starts shivering, and hides head beneath a blanket) We’re cozied up in our Berkshire Class-A RV, embracing the open road and relishing the chance to travel to the American southeast.
-Sure … More SnapDragon Speaks: On All I Need.
+Sure it’s just us three—we’re still in a pandemic, mind you—but … Continue reading SnapDragon Speaks: On All I Need.

 Hi.
 SnapDragon here.
 It’s been awhile.
 And who knows why, really.
 I mean, I do have a toddler.
 I tend to the house and home.
 I technically work full-time, although it’s more like a part-time, online gig at the moment.
 (No complaints.
 But it still takes up minutes of my day.)
-And by the time … More SnapDragon Speaks: On Thought-Jelly.
+And by the time I have an hour to myself–with a cat or two … Continue reading SnapDragon Speaks: On Thought-Jelly.